 The American superstar returned to competition with a bang on Saturday, completing the historic vault to launch her final run to the Tokyo Olympics.

 'DISGRACE': China's shock move to get Sun Yang to Tokyo

 'SHAMEFUL': Australia in 'disgusting' Olympic uniform row

-The five-time Olympic gold medallist hasn't competed since winning five gold medals - including a fifth all-around title - at the 2019 World Championships.
+The four-time Olympic gold medallist hasn't competed since winning five gold medals - including a fifth all-around title - at the 2019 World Championships.

 But she delivered on the vault she's been preparing on Saturday at the US Classic in Indianapolis, Indiana.

 The Yurchenko double pike, featuring a round-off onto the springboard and back handspring into a piked double backflip, had never been done before in women's competition.